 The marshmallow experiment showed that children capable of practicing self-control were more likely to become adults with better self-control.

 Children, however, are notorious for impulsive behavior.
 Most kids can’t stand waiting and would rather have immediate rewards.
 But there’s good news: science suggests that you can teach your child to delay gratification.
-Researchers have found that several strategies implement in early childhood can help teach your child to reduce impulsivity.
+Researchers have found that several strategies implemented in early childhood can help reduce your child’s impulsivity.